Kipkalya Kones

-Before the 2002 election, he fell out with president Moi and joined the Muungano wa Mageuzi movement led by James Orengo.
+Before the 2002 election, he fell out with President Moi and joined the Muungano wa Mageuzi movement led by James Orengo.
 For the 2002 elections, Kones switched his affiliation to Ford-People, where he was the running mate of 2002 presidential candidate Simon Nyachae, but lost the seat to Nick Salat, son of former MP Isaac Kipkorir Salat who represented KANU, the party Kones had recently left.
 However, he was appointed by Forum for the Restoration of Democracy for a nominated seat and thus remained a member of parliament.
 He was also appointed assistant minister for public works.

 He opposed family planning among smaller tribes stating those tribes should grow in numbers to equal bigger tribes.

 As a member of the Orange Democratic Movement (ODM), he again won the seat from Bomet in the December 2007 parliamentary election.
 Kones was appointed as Minister of Roads in the grand coalition Cabinet, which was named on 13 April 2008 and included both the ODM and the Party of National Unity (PNU); the Cabinet was sworn in on 17 April.

 He was killed along with Assistant Minister of Home Affairs Lorna Laboso in a plane crash on 10 June 2008.
 The plane crashed into a building in Kajong'a market near Nairagie Enkare in Enoosupukia, Narok District, near Narok and the Masai Mara game reserve.
-The plane carrying Kones and Laboso, a Cessna light aircraft, had taken off from Wilson Airport in Nairobi; they had been flying to Kericho in the Rift Valley to help with the organisation of logistics for ODM candidate Benjamin Langat in the by-election that was scheduled to be held in Ainamoi Constituency on 11 June.
+The plane carrying Kones and Laboso, a Cessna light aircraft, had taken off from Wilson Airport in Nairobi; flying to Kericho in the Rift Valley to help with the organisation of logistics for ODM candidate Benjamin Langat in the by-election that was scheduled to be held in Ainamoi Constituency on 11 June.
 In addition to Kones and Laboso, the pilot and a security guard were killed.

 President Mwai Kibaki sent his condolences and ordered flags to fly at half mast, saying that Kenya had "lost leaders of immense potential at their prime age and with a promising future."
 Prime Minister Raila Odinga, the ODM leader, said that it was a "sad moment"; believing that it was too late to delay the planned by-elections, he urged ODM supporters to use the by-elections as a tribute to Kones and Laboso by turning out to vote for the ODM's candidates.

 The "List of alleged perpetrators" of the 2007/2008 post-electoral violence of the Kenya National Human Rights Commission however lists him among the suspects on place 4 and charges him with "planning, incitement, and financing the violence".

 Following the death of Kones, by-elections at Bomet Constituency were held on 25 September 2008.
 The seat was won by Beatrice Cherono Kones of ODM, the widow of Kipkalya Kones.
-Beatrice Kones was re-elected as Member of Parliament, Bomet East Constituency in the year 2017 under the Jubilee political party.
+Beatrice Kones was re-elected as the Member of Parliament, Bomet East Constituency, in the year 2017 under the Jubilee political party.